A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

 \end{definition}

-In light of these results, we can impose a completely metrizable topology on the space of nontrivial closed subsets of a particular standard/pruned closed set $F \subseteq 2^{\omega}$.
+In light of these definitions, we can impose a completely metrizable topology on the space of nontrivial closed subsets of a particular standard/pruned closed set $F \subseteq 2^{\omega}$.
 If $T$ is a tree with $F = [T]$, then we can simply restrict the usual topology and metric on $2^{\omega}$ to the closed subset $[S_T]$ or $[\tilde{S}_T]$.
+In fact, the topology generated in this way is closely related to the Hausdorff metric on closed subsets of $2^{\omega}$ (see~\cite{Gruner:2026a}).